minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 This Refactoring is also performed once in the same file to make the code easier to follow.<br>
 This step can be skipped for the next step.

-Whether or not to refactor to this extent in an actual application should be determined by the size of the application, the complexity of the code, and whether or not components are reused.

 #### Open the src/PokemonContainer.tsx file and replace its contents with the following code:

 ```jsx